aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2017/aspose-words-for-java-17-6-release-notes/_index.md

 ### WORDSNET-15326 - SVG Multithread Processing Issue Resolved

-Upon inserting SVG image into the document, it is converted to meta-file (EMF).When do this in multiple threads exception might occur in GDI+.
+Upon inserting SVG image into the document, it is converted to meta-file (EMF).When do this in a few threads exception might occur in GDI+.
 To prevent problems with multi-threading, we switched to our own EMF renderer instead of GDI\+ used earlier.